 The idea that Logan is a dramatically different kind of superhero movie is being driven home with a black and white version coming to DVD and Blu-ray.

-Logan, director James Mangold says a black and white version is coming because positive responses to the moody photos he shot on set, which he posted on Twitter and the film’s official Instagram, @wponx.
+Logan, director James Mangold says a black and white version is coming because of positive responses to the moody photos he shot on set, which he posted on Twitter and the film’s official Instagram, @wponx.

 “It is something we are doing,” Mangold told Deadline he thinks Jackman looks handsome under harsh lighting.
 The director observed that his photos inspired an “extreme reaction” from fans, making it plausible to pursue an alternate cut of the film without color.